JKnigge/kontocheck/README.md

 python kontocheck.py statement.pdf --log-level DEBUG
 ```

-`DEBUG` prints the LLM's name-similarity verdict for every receipt/regpayment
+`DEBUG` prints the LLM's candidate-choice verdict for every transaction it
-candidate it considers.
-Helpful when a transaction was unexpectedly flagged as
+processes.
+Helpful when a transaction was unexpectedly flagged as `⚠️ Uncertain`
-`❌ No match` or `⚠️ Amount mismatch`.
+or `❌ No match`.

 ### Reading the report